-- 3.3 Other significant points to note were that: - The Norfolk Record Office has adopted the Norfolk County Council fraud and corruption policies - A risk register is regularly reviewed and presented to committee every six months - The Record Office supports the key themes of the Norfolk Ambitions sustainable community strategy to ensure that sustainability issues are adequately addressed.
-(1.3) It also considers the economic impact issues that may affect it and this can be seen in a recent report to Norfolk Records Committee relating to the effect on visitor numbers.
+- 3.3 Other significant points to note are that: - The NMAS has adopted the Norfolk County Council Anti Fraud and Corruption Strategy - The Risk register is reviewed by the NMAS Board (as described in the Joint Museums Archaeology Agreement), which meets every 6 months - The NMAS supports the key themes of the Norfolk Ambitions sustainable community strategy to ensure that sustainability issues are adequately addressed (1.3).
+The economic impact is considered as part of the NMAS Risk register.
+JMAC also receives reports on NMAS admissions annually, which reviews visitor numbers which, in turn impacts on income generation.
+Income generation is also considered as part of the regular finance reports.